-09-1 Ditch Fund Deficit Cash Balances
+Ditch Fund Deficit Balances

-Criteria: Minn.
-Stat. § 103E.655 requires that drainage system costs be paid from the ditch system account for which the costs are being incurred.
+Criteria: Drainage system costs are required by Minn.
+Stat. § 103E.655 to be paid from the ditch system account for which the costs are being incurred.
 If money is not available in the drainage system account on which the warrant is drawn, this statute allows for loans to be made from ditch systems with surplus funds or from the General Fund to a ditch system with insufficient cash to pay expenditures.
 Such loans must be paid back with interest.